tinyx/crabfactory/README.md

 The todo-list for this project so far is:

--[x] Create initial files for the project.
+- [x] Create initial files for the project.
--[x] Configure Apache2 to make the project reachable through the Internet -[] Convert the 2do-list from ASP.NET to Django
+- [x] Configure Apache2 to make the project reachable through the Internet
+- [] Convert the 2do-list from ASP.NET to Django